sam-arts/respol_patents_code/README.md

-# respol_patents_code

-This code is part of the article: "Natural Language Processing to Identify the Creation and Impact of New Technologies in Patent Text: Code, Data, and New Measures"
+# This code is part of the article: "Natural Language Processing to Identify the Creation and Impact of New Technologies in Patent Text: Code, Data, and New Measures"